Liam-RC-Haw1w/Website/README.md

 Added images to the website and css styling.
 Based on my feedback I had to make changes to the timeline and site map.
 The content of part 1 was lacking which I also have made changes to improve.
 I have created more commits to ensure there are commits.

+Added a hosting for the website in Github pages